AmElmo/pointa-app/README.md

 Think of it as "visual issue tracking" that your AI can read and act on - no more copying CSS selectors or describing which button you're talking about.

+Report bugs in seconds

 ![Bug report](docs/images/bug_report_screen_feature.png)

+Get your AI coding tool to bulk fix your annotations (through MCP integration)

 ![Ask AI feature](docs/images/ask_ai_screen_feature.png)